 Beer and cider – from standard Bud Light to fancy craft varieties from across the country and overseas are available for $5-11.
 And a signature cocktail menu with high-end spirits and artistic presentation (sake martini, napa blue martini, cucumber fizz) are $9-12.

-Reservations are highly sought after for California Grill – if you’d like to eat here, make your reservations 180 days in advance.
+Reservations are highly sought after for California Grill – if you’d like to eat here, make your advance dining reservations (ADRs) in advance.
 Or, if you have a great Disney Travel Agent like Dad’s friends at Destinations to Travel, they can help sort you out.